 The Golden Gate Bridge is iconic to San Francisco spanning the three miles between San Francisco Bay and the Pacific Ocean.
 In 1999, it was ranked fifth on the American Institute of Architects’ ‘favourite American architecture‘ list and its easy to see why.
 On Thursdays and Sundays, free walking tours are available, where guides are on hand to talk you through some of the history of the bridge itself.
 You can also hire bikes and cross toll free, 24 hours a day.
 If the sun is shining, its the best way to enjoy the spectacular views over the bay.
 If you get there early enough and want to do a bike ride you can easily find a place to stow your bags in San Francisco.

 San Francisco is home to the largest Chinese population outside Asia in the world, and boasts many influences derived from its rich culture.
 The Chinese Historical Society is a great way to learn more about the Chinese immigrant experience, like the incredible ‘Memories in miniature’ exhibit by artist Frank Wong.
-Wong grew up in Chinatown, and as a tribute to the area, hand crafted seven of his favourite scenes from childhood memory before donating it to the society.
+Wong grew up in Chinatown, and as a tribute to the area, hand crafted seven of his favorite scenes from childhood memory before donating it to the society.

 Madame Tussauds San Francisco is home to an array of life like wax models, depicting some of the biggest a-list celebrities such as Leonardo Di Caprio, Elton John and George Clooney.
 It’s a popular San Francisco attraction, where guests can also admire some of America’s leading historic figures such as civil rights campaigner Rosa Parks and Barack Obama.
 The museum itself is located in the Fisherman’s Wharf, a popular sea front area of the city.
 Don’t worry if you forget your camera- there are specialist photographers on site to take pictures of you with your favourite famous figures!